Brexit to hurt €19bn worth of UK imports to Ireland

 Ireland’s imports included 72,000 tonnes of potatoes, 21,000 tonnes of coffee, 280 million litres of sugared non-alcoholic drinks, 70 million litres of mineral water and 83 million litres of wine.

-The figures show Ireland’s biggest trading surplus in 2017 was with the US where the value of exports was over twice the value of imports, giving a trading surplus of almost €17 billion.
+The figures show the Republic’s biggest trading surplus in 2017 was with the US where the value of exports was over twice the value of imports, giving a trading surplus of almost €17 billion.

-In contrast, Ireland ran trading deficit with the UK, importing nearly €3 billion more worth of goods than it exported.
+In contrast, the Republic ran trading deficit with the UK, importing nearly €3 billion more worth of goods than it exported.